(973) 589-7778

 • Copper alloy scrap provides about half of the copper consumed in the United States each year.

-• Recycling one ton of aluminum conserves up to 5 tons of bauxite ore and 14 mega-watt hours of electricity.
+• Recycling one ton of aluminum conserves up to 5 tons of bauxite ore and 14-megawatt hours of electricity.

 • Approximately 60% of the aluminum used in North America is from domestically recycled content.

 • Lead-acid batteries, such as Auto, Truck, Valve Regulated (used for computer data center back-up) – a primary use for Lead, have a 99.3% recycling rate.
-See article: “Study finds nearly 100 percent recycling rate for lead batteries”
+See the article: “Study finds nearly 100 percent recycling rate for lead batteries”

 Electronic Scrap